-Our processing of personal data is governed by the Data Protection Bill/Act 2017-2019 and the General Data Protection Regulation 2016/679 (the ‘GDPR’ and other legislation relating to personal data and rights such as the Human Rights Act 1998].
+Our processing of personal data is governed by the Data Protection Act 2018 and other legislation relating to personal data and rights such as the Human Rights Act 1998.

 Who are we?

 This Privacy Notice is provided to you by DAI UK, Company No. 05750186, Charity No. 1115741 which is the Data Controller for your data.
-DAI UK has appointed a number of responsible people for the control and processing of personal data that we hold.
+DAI UK has appointed a staff member responsible for the control and processing of personal data that we hold.
 These post-holders have been trained in GDPR requirements and a list of the individuals can be provided on request.
 For clarity, the term Data Controller covers all employed staff members, office holders and trustees of DAI UK.